humanmade/Salty-WordPress/README.md

 # Salty WordPress

 A flavorful way to manage your entire WordPress stack.
+Built and maintained by [Human Made](http://hmn.md/).

 ### Getting Building